sheffield-bioinformatics-core/wrangling-genomics/_episodes/03-trimming.md

 ~~~
 {: .bash}

-Upon loading it suggests the following command to run, which seema like quite a lot of typing and prone to mistakes
+Upon loading it suggests the following command to run, which seems like quite a lot of typing and prone to mistakes

 ~~~
 To execute Trimmomatic run: java -jar $EBROOTTRIMMOMATIC/trimmomatic-0.39.jar